composer/windows-setup/README.md

 The installer supports _Inno Setup's_ standard [command line parameters][innocmds], although not all of them are relevant.
 Of interest are the `/VERYSILENT` or `/SILENT` options for [Unattended Installs](#Unattended-Installs) and the `/SAVEINF=` and `/LOADINF=` directives for creating and using a settings file.
-The default [install log file](#Troubleshooting) location can be overridden with `/LOG="filename"`.

 The following installer-specific parameters are available:

 * `/PHP="folder-or-exe"` uses PHP from the specified location, adding it to the path if necessary.
-* `/DEV="path"` installs Composer to the specified path, but without an uninstaller.
-This selects _Developer Mode_.
+* `/DEV="path"` selects _Developer Mode_ and installs Composer to the specified path without an uninstaller.
 * `/PROXY=proxy-url` is the proxy url to use and [save](#Environment-Variables), but only if no proxy environment variables exist.
-Note that the proxy url will be visible in the [log file](#Troubleshooting) when specified on the command line, but not when invoked through a settings file.
-This is important if it contains a `user:password` value.
+The [log file](#Troubleshooting) automatically reports the command line parameters so any sensitive data in the proxy url will be visible.
+This is not the case when the proxy url is specified in a settings file.

 <a name="Unattended-Installs"></a>
 ## Unattended Installs